eldipa/book-of-gehn/_posts/2019-02-03-Cape-Encryption.md

 44
 ```

-``gkey1`` is *a guess*: the most likely possible values for the first byte
-of the key stream{% sidenote
+{% marginnote
 'Without a frequency attack we could try the whole space of 256 bytes.
 It is
 totally feasible but it is faster to do a frequency attack first to reduce
-the search space' %}.
+the search space' %}

+``gkey1`` is *a guess*: the most likely possible values for the first byte
+of the key stream.

 ### Brute force

 We can discard some guesses if they produce the wrong plaintext.

-Knowing that the plaintext has a reduced set of ASCII printable of letters, numbers
-and only a few punctuation symbols we can narrow the set of guesses further{% sidenote
+{% marginnote
 'Even if the alphabet of all ASCII printable has 100 symbols and the proposed has
 64 symbols (more than half), the impact of this is **enormous** reducing the guesses
-in two or more orders of magnitude.' %}:
+in two or more orders of magnitude.' %}

+Knowing that the plaintext has a reduced set of ASCII printable of letters, numbers
+and only a few punctuation symbols we can narrow the set of guesses further:

 ```python
 >>> from functools import partial